EmmaCAndersson/iGEM19/Code/README_code.md

 # Description
-This file will contain all code used for the modeling project.
-Below, you can find a description of the purpose of the parts:
+This directory will contain all of the code used for the modeling part of the iGEM project.
+There are two subdirectories, where different files are located.

 ## GEMs

-Complete_GEM
-- This model will be a GEM of S. cerevisiae, also containing the eight reactions which are also used in the iGEM wet lab project.

-Extended_GEM
-- This model will be an extention of the Complete_cell_model, with additional pathways for further conversion of PCB into pyruvate.
+Here you will find the files necessary to create a genome scale metabolic model of Saccharomyces cerevisiae contiaining the genes required for the degradation of polychlorinated biphenyls, as well as to run simulations with this model.

 ##  Reactor Model
 This will be a model of the envisioned product, visualized as a reactor.